Learn how to accept a Facebook page admin invite

 Access to the page settings in near to top right hand corner.
 Look for the word, “settings”, just to the left of the help menu item.

 Click on “settings” and it will take you to the Facebook page settings.
 The page settings menu is where you will control most of the options for your Facebook business page.
 If you haven’t already, I’d suggest coming back and going over each option to make sure it is setup the way you want.

 Look for the “Page Roles” menu on the right hand side.

 The page roles section will show you who has access to your page, what level of access they have.
-This is also where you can add people, remove people, and accept a Facebook page admin request.
+This is also where you can add people, remove people, and accept a Facebook page admin invite.

 You should audit page access quarterly to make sure you haven’t forgotten to remove someone with access after they have left your organization or no longer need access.

 Step 4: Approve admin access.

 Now that you are on the page roles settings page, you will be able to see the request from the social media marketing partner you are working with.